D4koon/ChromeApp-with-node/README.md

 # Template for Chrome-App with node.js

-This template / example demonstrates how to use packages from node.js with the require-syntax.
+This template / example demonstrates how to use packages from node.js with the require-syntax in an Chome-App. (https://developer.chrome.com/apps)
 In this template the markdown-package frome npm is used (https://www.npmjs.com/package/markdown)
 If you want to use another package you have to adjust this template/commands ...